Ann Sutton: Teaching career

 Graduating from art college, Sutton became a full-time lecturer in weave at the West Sussex College of Art, Worthing from 1956 until 1963, while also returning as Visitor, Cardiff College of Art (1960) and working as a student and then tutor at the Glamorgan Summer School at Barry, South Wales (1961–1968).
 As her own studio work progressed, she combined this with part-time teaching at the Croydon College of Art (1963–1965) and the North Oxfordshire School of Art, Banbury (1967–1974).
 In 1990 Sutton became a part-time lecturer in woven and embroidered textiles at the Royal College of Art, and has also served widely as an external assessor at both BA and MA levels at many universities and colleges, including the Royal College of Art.
-In 2005 Ann Sutton was made both a Visiting Professor by the University of the Arts, London, and Senior Fellow of the Royal College of Art.
+In 2005 Ann Sutton was made both a visiting professor by the University of the Arts, London, and Senior Fellow of the Royal College of Art.
+She was a member of the Red Rose Guild.